-- to enter and perform a contract with you or to perform any steps you require from us before entering into a contract;
+- To enter and perform a contract with you or to perform any steps you require from us before entering into a contract;

-- to pursue our legitimate business interests in providing and marketing our products and services;
+- To pursue our legitimate business interests in providing and marketing our products and services;

-- your specific consent to us using your information, which you can withdraw at any time;
+- Your specific consent to us using your information, which you can withdraw at any time;

-- to comply with our legal obligations and establish, exercise or defend our legal rights; and
+- To comply with our legal obligations and establish, exercise or defend our legal rights; or

-- those other purposes that you have agreed with us.
+- Those other purposes that you have agreed with us.